bhandarip78/calc-expenses-python/README.md

 - Reading excel file from a directory location
 - Sum up all expenses for each emplyoee
 - Add the total expenses as a new column in excel
-- Create new excel file including the calculated total expenses
+- Create new csv file including the calculated total expenses

 ### Output
 ![alt text](https://github.com/bhandarip78/calc-expenses-python/blob/main/Output-SS.png?raw=true)